dehydrated-io/dehydrated/README.md

 An alternative to setting the WELLKNOWN variable would be to create a symlink to the default location next to the script (or BASEDIR):
 `ln -s /var/www/letsencrypt .acme-challenges`

+### dns-01 challenge

+This script also supports the new `dns-01`-type verification.
+Be aware that at the moment this is not available on the production servers from letsencrypt.
+Please read `https://community.letsencrypt.org/t/dns-challenge-is-in-staging/8322` for the current state of `dns-01` support.

+You need a hook script that deploys the challenge to your DNS server!

 ## Import